 Charles Edward White is the Professor of Christian Thought and History in the School of Arts and Sciences at Spring Arbor University, Michigan.

 One infant died horrifically from burns caused by a nurse’s carelessness.
-I was personally disturbed to read about Phoebe’s rationalisation and her stoic and calm resignation over the deaths of her children.
+I was personally disturbed to read about Phoebe’s rationalisation and her calm resignation over the deaths of her children.

 All three of the Palmer’s surviving children went into professional Christian service.